Analyzing Adaptive Cache Replacement Strategies: Previous Work on Cache Replacement Strategies

 \section{Previous Work on Cache Replacement Strategies}

+Below we give brief descriptions of the four algorithms being discussed in this paper, after which we mention a large collection of other closely related cache replacement algorithms.

-In practice, since \LRU\ evicts the least recently used entry, it tends to perform well when there are many items that are requested more than once in a relatively short period of time, and perfomrs poorly on ``scans''. \CLOCK\ implements a circular buffer for the entries, and its replacement strategy involves cycling through the pages in that buffer, treating it like a clock.
-Instead of the time of reference as in \LRU, \CLOCK\ maintains a reference bit for each item.
-If an entry is requested, the reference bit is set.
-Each entry is considered for eviction when the clock hand points to it.
-It is evicted only if its reference bit is not set, else the reference bit is reset and the clock moves on to the next entry.
+\paragraph*{The \LRU\ Algorithm: } \LRU\ evicts the least recently used entry.
+It tends to perform well when there are many items that are requested more than once in a relatively short period of time, and performs poorly on ``scans''. \LRU\ is expensive to implement because it requires a queue with move-to-front operations whenever a page is requested.